Select from the Glimpse NuGet packages listed below. For detailed instructions see Step-by-step install guide for installing Glimpse.

 Glimpse has many different extensions and plugins.
-Together with the community, there are some truly amazing extensions and extras you can get your hands on.
+Together with the community, there are some truly amazing extensions and extras you can install to analyze your app.

 Which web framework you using?

 What about Data Access?

 Note that if you are using a different version of MVC/EF, use that instead â€“ that is, MVC2, MVC3, MVC4, EF43, or EF5.
 Many more packages can be found in the Glimpse Extension Gallery, and new packages are frequently added.

 Glimpse is designed to be secure by default.
 This means that unless you tell Glimpse otherwise, you can only access Glimpse from localhost.